Arif-Helmsys/Instalog/README.md

   * "@" ile başlayan yazıya tıkladığınızda sizi kullanıcının Instagram sayfasına yönlendirecektir.
 - You can see the user's post count, the number of followers and the number of people they follow.
   * Kullanıcının gönderi sayısını, takipçi sayısını ve takip ettiği kişi sayısını görebilirsiniz.
+- By clicking the "clear" button, you can clear the page and search for another user.
+  * "clear" butonuna tıklayarak sayfayı temizleyebilir başka bir kullanıcıyı arayabilirsiniz.
 - If you click on the "Profile Picture" button, you can download the user's profile picture to your computer.
   * "Profil Resmi" butonuna tıklarsanız, kullanıcının profil resmini bilgisayarınıza indirebilirsiniz.
 - By creating a folder named "Instagram_Profile_Photo" on the desktop, it downloads the picture of the user you want to download into this folder.